Queenstown’s First New Launch In 7 Years Comes With Full Facilities — Even With Just 462 Units

 Given the project’s unit count, the range of facilities is notable.
 Tennis courts, for instance, are no longer a standard inclusion in smaller new launches due to land costs and the need for optimisation.
 Skye At Holland, a 666-unit project launching around the same time on a 133,343 sq. ft. site, does not feature one.

 Parking is another practical consideration.
-Penrith provides 228 lots, including three accessible spaces.
-While this works out to roughly one lot for every two units may be on the low side; the development is located just minutes from Queenstown MRT as well, so some buyers may see less of a need to own a car.
+Penrith provides 377 lots, including three accessible spaces, which works out to about an 80% lot-to-unit ratio.
+Since the development is located just minutes from Queenstown MRT, some buyers may see less of a need to own a car.
 Drivers will find direct links to the AYE and CTE, with travel times to the CBD, Orchard Road, and One-North typically under 20 minutes.

 Penrith pricing analysis